Risk tool developed by Kaiser Permanente team based on medical records of children, mothers

 Parents are sometimes shocked to learn that their teenager has a drinking or drug problem.
 But an analysis by Kaiser Permanente researchers suggests there may be clues in a child’s medical history, and they’ve used that research and input from parents to develop a free online tool that anyone can use to predict the risk of a child’s substance use problem.

-The online quiz is on the website of the Partnership to End Addiction, the non-profit organization that collaborated with a team led by Stacy Sterling, DrPH, MSW, a research scientist at the Kaiser Permanente Division and Research and co-director of its Center for Addiction and Mental Health Research.
+The online quiz is on the website of the Partnership to End Addiction, the non-profit organization that collaborated with a team led by Stacy Sterling, DrPH, MSW, a research scientist at the Kaiser Permanente Division of Research and co-director of its Center for Addiction and Mental Health Research.

 “This tool is meant to help parents and clinicians more reliably predict when a child is at risk for a future substance use problem, so they can intervene with preventive measures and early treatment when needed,” Sterling said.
 “Clinicians’ ability to make predictions has been limited to anecdotal evidence and best-guesses, and research has shown those methods don’t work well.
 We’re hoping this tool can be a step toward a more evidence-based approach to substance use-related risk reduction for young people.”